 - Durability factors like the motor build and the vacuum strength

 - The size that works best in your kitchen

 - The extra features you want and are willing to pay for.

-Some of these specs are hard to find, even on higher-end sealers like VacMaster chamber sealers.
-(In brands like FoodSaver, they simply aren't available--FoodSaver considers these a proprietary secret).
-But even if you can't find the exact specs on a sealer, it's good to know, even in general, what you're getting at all the different price levels.
+Sometimes vacuum and motor specs are hard to find, especially on consumer-grade vacuum sealers.
+(In fact, FoodSaver considers this proprietary information and it simple isn't available).
+But even if you can't find the exact specs on a sealer, it's good to know, even in general, what you're getting at the different price levels.

 The motor (aka vacuum pump) is the most important part of a vacuum sealer.
-In fact, the price of a vacuum sealer is largely dependent on the quality of the motor.
+In fact, the price of a vacuum sealer is largely dependent on the quality of its vacuum pump.

-Inexpensive vacuum sealers (this includes most sealers under $200) have cheaply made motors.
+Inexpensive vacuum sealers (this includes sealers under about $200) have inexpensive motors.
 The motor itself is not very durable and can even have plastic parts.

 This has a number of ramifications:

 - It makes vacuum sealers inexpensive (many less than $50).

 - They're designed for limited use and generally are considered "throw-away" appliances; if they break down, it costs as much to repair them as it does to buy a new vacuum sealer.

 - These motors almost never give specifications like how much vacuum they actually pull, so it's hard to know what you're actually paying for (although that itself is a clue that it's probably not the greatest vacuum strength).

 An inexpensive motor isn't necessarily a bad thing depending on how you're going to use the sealer.
 It could be the best vacuum sealer for your needs.
 If you plan on light use (say a few times per week just a few seals at a time--no bulk sealing), a sealer like this could last you several years.

 Unfortunately, you're going to have a hard time finding this information--the motor build, that is.
-You're going to have to assume from the price point how durable the motor is.
-Suffice to say that if the info isn't given, it's probably a plastic motor; if motor information is given, however, you can assume the motor is of higher quality.
+You're going to have to assume from the vacuum sealer's price point how durable the motor is.
+Suffice to say that if the info isn't given, it's probably a cheap motor.